 If you want a quick topping for an applesauce or banana cake, Mrs. Randy Mohr of Breda, Iowa, says, “Sprinkle the batter generously with granulated sugar, coconut and chopped nuts before baking.
 The cake comes out with a crunchy topping.”
-Check out the best cake recipe from every state.

 Keep Frosting Soft

 Mrs. Amos Hoover of Denver, Pennsylvania, says, “I add a teaspoonful of vinegar to my boiled frosting.
 This keeps it soft and it doesn’t crack when the cake is cut.”
-These delicious frosting recipes will fancy up any cake.

 Use a Whisk